Real outcomes from real users

 Working on the Stockholm Wood City master plan as a Junior Architect at BIG Copenhagen.

-Cut 9 weakest pages → 32-page book to 23.
+Cut 9 weakest pages to 32-page book to 23.
 Reordered each project so process-spreads lead.
 One weekend.

 Five-year freelancer to Architect II at Perkins&Will in 6 weeks.